Kick-start your career in plumbing.

 As a plumber, every day is different.
 From installing a hot and cold-water system on a construction site to servicing a heating system or changing radiators in a residential home, a career in plumbing will always keep you on your toes.
 Of course, there will be some jobs that may require a strong stomach, but the reward of customer satisfaction after a job well done will always outweigh those tricky jobs!

 With qualified plumbers going on to earn £32,000 a year on average, starting a career in plumbing presents you with a stable future.
 As an experienced plumber, you could eventually earn as much as £50,000 a year – so kickstart your career now by searching for a plumbing apprenticeship.

 What do you need to start a plumbing apprenticeship?

 Plumbing apprenticeships can take up to four years.
-For an intermediate apprenticeship, you will usually need some GCSEs (including Maths and English), or equivalent.
-An advanced apprenticeship requires 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including Maths and English.
+For an entry-level intermediate apprenticeship, you will usually need some GCSEs (including Maths and English), or equivalent.
+An advanced apprenticeship requires 5 GCSEs in grades 9 to 4 (A* to C), or equivalent, including Maths and English.

 Some of the skills that you need to become a successful plumber include:

 - Ability to work well with others